nvsecurity/terraform-appsec-scanning/README.md

 We can always use help improving these modules.
 If you have a suggestion, please open an issue or a pull request.

 Note: This module makes heavy usage of Terraform's `null_resource` to create and manage NightVision targets.
 This is because NightVision does not have a Terraform provider yet.

+# TODO

+- [ ] Terraform destroy won't work for the Lambda function if the zip file doesn't exist.
+So we should figure out how to handle that